CUBRID/cubrid-manual/en/ha.rst

            continue ? ([y]es / [n]o / [s]kip) : y

 3. At this step, copy the HA-related scripts of the slave node to the master node.
 Enter y to the question.
-Then the password will be asked for when you access the master node in every step.
-In addition, the password will be asked for when you send a file by using the scp command.
+Then the password will be asked for if you did not set the public key with ssh-keygen when you sent a file with **scp** command.

     ::